Common Strippit

 Threaded 1.25" Plastic Pipe was screwed into Elbow.
 A 1.5" Plastic Pipe was

 Epoxied over it.
-A new 2.5" Flex Air Hose was Attached over it with a hose clamp.
+New 2.5" Flex Air Hose was Attached over it with a hose clamp.

 8 - Replumb your Air Switches, and you should be back in Business.
 We now have a

-VERY Strong Air-Flow coming out of the Front of Motor, and Motor stays Cold!
+VERY Strong Air-Flow coming out of Front of Motor, and Motor stays Cold!

 9 - Note, your Axis Cover will no longer fit, unless you make a cutout for it.

-It is actually better to leave Cover Off Machine, as you can now do proper Oiling of
+It is actually better to leave Cover Off Machine so you can do proper Oiling of

 No-Punch Switches for Proper Operation.
 Inspect them Regularly!